User Experience Professional

 Expert in information architecture, user-centered design, and content strategy dedicated to creating exceptional online experiences for desktop and mobile.

-Certified Usability Analyst (CUA) and user interface designer for Congress.gov, experienced in collaborating with multidisciplinary teams on large websites.
+Certified Usability Analyst (CUA) and user experience lead for Congress.gov, experienced in collaborating with multidisciplinary teams on large websites.

 Library of Congress